 Camber Sands is family-friendly and Eastbourne has a long prom that doggies will enjoy.

-Between the busy beaches, you can find spots where pooches can run around unrestricted, and there’s nothing nicer than wrapping up warm and spending time on the pebbles in winter.
+Between the busy beaches, you can find pet-friendly places where pooches can run around unrestricted, and there’s nothing nicer than wrapping up warm and spending time on the pebbles in winter.

 Check out our list of 7 dog friendly attractions in Sussex here:

 Find below 7 of the best days out in Sussex for dogs

 Many of the beaches along the Sussex coast have restrictions in place for dogs from May to September, but a few allow pooches on them all year round.
 Shoreham-by-Sea beach is always dog friendly and is made up of a wide stretch of shingle and rock.
 Wander along the boardwalk until you reach Shoreham Fort – you can see where the guns once stood and climb to the look-out point for views across the harbour.

 2. Hike On the South Downs

 The South Downs National Park reaches from Winchester in Hampshire to Eastbourne in Sussex and offers 100 miles of beautiful hilly countryside.
 With walking trails that take you through bluebell woods, along cliff edges and across wild heathland, you and your dog can hike for hours.
 Take a picnic or stop at a dog-friendly pub and enjoy the beautiful scenery on offer.

 The Bluebell Line is a heritage railway that runs between East Grinstead and Sheffield Park.
 The 11-mile track takes passengers through the pretty countryside on steam and diesel trains, and doggies can join their owners in the carriage for the trip.
 At the restored station there’s a café, and events are regularly held here such as vintage car rallies and Christmas markets.
 Little ones enjoy seeing the trains go past and watching the signal box working too.